 (3) Part 3 of these rules deals with consumer data requests that are made by CDR consumers, and should be read in conjunction with relevant Schedules to these rules that deal with particular designated sectors.
 Only CDR consumers who are eligible to do so may make such requests.
 Schedule 3 to these rules sets out eligibility criteria for the banking sector.

-(4) Part 4 of these rules deals with consumer data requests that are made by accredited persons on behalf of such eligible CDR consumers, and should be read in conjunction with relevant Schedules to these rules that deal with particular designated sectors.
+(4) Part 4 of these rules deals with consumer data requests that involve accredited persons , and should be read in conjunction with relevant Schedules to these rules that deal with particular designated sectors.

 (5) Part 5 of these rules deals with how persons can become accredited persons.
 It also deals with ancillary matters, such as revocation and suspension of accreditation, obligations of accredited persons, and the Register of Accredited Persons.
 The rules set out in this Part should be read in conjunction with Division 3 of Part IVD of the Act.